 Popular American Fast Food Company has even come out to publicly apologize for discriminating against blacks in China, the mega food chain even closed branch in Guangzhou, China for barring black customers, claiming the ban was a response to local regulations.
 McDonalds said that when it found out about the notice it temporarily closed the restaurant.

-All the above examples are extreme measures of protection of one human group against another are good examples of leadership failures that are tantamount to human right violations, actions are this easily provoke retaliations and cause unrest been foreigners and citizens of their host nations.
+All the above examples are extreme measures of protection of one human group against another and are good examples of leadership failures that are tantamount to human right violations, actions like this easily provoke retaliations and cause unrest been foreigners and citizens of their host nations.

-In order to avert more crisis hinged on the resent precarious situation of the world, the state needs to enhance their stimulus package and humanitarian relief efforts to their citizens especially the less privileged ,every one has been ordered to stay home but we know that everyone on this earth can boast of a personal space that they can call home out extreme poverty conditions.
+In order to avert more crisis hinged on the recent precarious situation of the world, the state needs to enhance their stimulus package and humanitarian relief efforts to their citizens especially the less privileged ,every one has been ordered to stay home but we know that everyone on this earth cant boast of a personal space that they can call home out of extreme poverty conditions.